 - Second set of town clothes.
 If the only thing I was doing on this trip was walking the Camino, then I might have been willing to pack just one set of town clothes and just slept in them.
 However, I also had a reunion with some pals planned in Salamanca, Spain, immediately after my Camino.
 Thus, I felt it was worth having two sets of town clothes so I wasn’t wearing (and sleeping in) the same set of clothes for five days straight during that portion of my trip.
 I’m only willing to be so “hiker-trashy” while I’m in Europe.

 - Nomadix Towel.
 In the past, I carried a quick-dry towel, but it was always a smaller hand towel size just to save weight.
-Sadly, these travel towels never seem very absorbent, and I always felt like that size was too small to do much more than pat myself (mostly) dry.
-This time around, I decided to upgrade to a full-size towel by Nomadix and was 100% happy with the increased real estate.
+Sadly, these travel towels never seem very absorbent, and I always felt it was too small to do much more than pat myself (mostly) dry.
+This time around, I decided to upgrade to a full-size quick-dry towel by Nomadix and I was 100% happy with the increased real estate.

 Gear I lost on the Camino

-- 220V power adapter I brought my standard charging block with two USB ports on this Camino and added a mini 220V power adapter so I could plug my items into the outlets in Portugal and Spain.
-Unfortunately, the small adapter was so lightweight that when I pulled my 110V plug out of the outlet on my second morning, I failed to notice the 110V charging block and 220V adapter had come apart Thus, I accidentally left the adapter stuck in the outlet and didn’t become aware of its loss until 8+ hours later when I got to my next albergue.
-What’s more, my phone battery was down to 28%, and the town I was staying in was so tiny there was nowhere to buy a new one.
+- 220V power adapter To keep things simple on this trip, I packed my standard dual-USB charging block and just added a mini 220V power adapter for European outlets.
+Unfortunately, that 220V adapter was so lightweight that I failed to notice when it separated from my charging block when I was packing up one morning.
+And I didn’t become aware of its loss until 8+ hours later when I got to my next albergue.
 Luckily, I also brought a small 5000 mAh external battery to cover me for a single charge.
-But this minor bungle on my part meant I needed to buy a new 220V power block in the next big town.
+But this minor bungle on my part meant I needed to buy a new 220V power block in the next big town the following day.

 - Spork.
 I didn’t so much lose my spork, as accidentally break it in two when I was eating a pasta salad.
 In the future, I think I will either avoid packing utensils altogether or bring a titanium spork to balance durability and weight.